supercuriosity/Haifeng-academic-web/content/authors/admin/_index.md

 ## About Me

-Haifeng Sun is a researcher in robotics at Shanghai Jiao Tong University.
-His work focuses on robot learning and control.
-He is currently involved in developing a swerve-drive robotic platform, exploring strategies for mobile robots, and studying algorithms for real-world robotic applications.
+I am a researcher in robotics at Shanghai Jiao Tong University.
+My work focuses on robot learning and control.
+I am currently involved in developing a swerve-drive robotic platform, exploring strategies for mobile robots, and studying algorithms for real-world robotic applications.